robacarp/place/README.md

 This tool provides a workstation for executing that workflow, ensures consistency between filenames and directory names, and automates a lot of the process.

+It's the only known user of the [Keimeno](https://github.com/robacarp/keimeno) CLI user interface library.

 ![](https://i.imgur.com/fAvTkUl.gif)